 Many studies have attempted to explain the mechanisms controlling the shape of the LC and associated eddy separation.
-It is not chaotic (Lugo-Fernández, 2007) and idealized numerical models (Hurlburt & Thompson, 1980) together with analytical models (Pichevin & Nof, 1997; Nof & Pichevin, 2001; Nof, 2005) have shown that the detach-

-- ment of LCEs has a natural separation period controlled by horizontal shear instability and the $\beta$ -effect and thus that the detachment mechanism does not require external perturbations.
+It is not chaotic (Lugo-Fernández, 2007) and idealized numerical models (Hurlburt & Thompson, 1980) together with analytical models (Pichevin & Nof, 1997; Nof & Pichevin, 2001; Nof, 2005) have shown that the detachment of LCEs has a natural separation period controlled by horizontal shear instability and the β -effect and thus that the detachment mechanism does not require external perturbations.
 However, these studies, as well as those using more complex numerical models and observations, have also shown that the eddy separation period can be modulated by external factors.
-Several studies emphasized the importance of the GoM - inflows and outflows such as their relative magnitude (Pichevin & Nof, 1997; Weisberg & Liu, 2017; Moreles et al., 2021), their fluctuations (Oey et al., 2003; Sturges et al., 2010), their stratification (Moreles et al., 2021) and their vorticity (Candela et al., 2002; Oey, 2004).
-Vorticity was found to be modulated by mesoscale activity, such as cyclones in the GoM that can either block the invasion of the LC in the Gulf (Schmitz Jr., 2005; - Zavala-Hidalgo et al., 2006) or favor the release of LCE (Chérubin et al., 2006), as well as Caribbean Anticyclones (Murphy et al., 1999; Candela et al., 2002; Oey et al., 2003; Athié et al., 2012; Garcia-Jove et al., 2016; Androulidakis et al., 2021; Ntaganou et al.), or deep eddies (Welsh & Inoue, 2000; Oey, 2008) that influence the dynamic of the LC. - In this paper, we demonstrate the importance of inflow variability on the LC retracted and extended phases by comparing two multi-decadal GoM simulations, identical except for their open boundary conditions (climatological versus realistically variable).
+Several studies emphasized the importance of the GoM inflows and outflows such as their relative magnitude (Pichevin & Nof, 1997; Weisberg & Liu, 2017; Moreles et al., 2021), their fluctuations (Oey et al., 2003; Sturges et al., 2010), their stratification (Moreles et al., 2021) and their vorticity (Candela et al., 2002; Oey, 2004).
+Vorticity was found to be modulated by mesoscale activity, such as cyclones in the GoM that can either block the invasion of the LC in the Gulf (Schmitz, 2005; Zavala-Hidalgo et al., 2006) or favor the release of LCE (Chérubin et al., 2006), as well as Caribbean Anticyclones (Murphy et al., 1999; Candela et al., 2002; Oey et al., 2003; Athié et al., 2012; Garcia-Jove et al., 2016; Androulidakis et al., 2021; Ntaganou et al.,), or deep eddies (Welsh & Inoue, 2000; Oey, 2008) that influence the dynamic of the LC.

+In this paper, we demonstrate the importance of inflow variability on the LC retracted and extended phases by comparing two multidecadal GoM simulations, identical except for their open boundary conditions (climatological versus realistically variable).
 We show that the addition of daily realistic variability from daily to interannual time scales does eliminate the unrealistically long period of LC retracted phases found in the simulations with climatological BCs (Dukhovskoy et al., 2015).
-We also find that when the LC tends to invade the GoM, the flow across the YC satisfies the following - conditions when compared to the mean state: - Maximum velocity shifted westward, directed toward the north-west and of higher magnitude, leading to higher horizontal shear and vorticity on both side of the jet.
+We also find that when the LC tends to invade the GoM, the flow across the YC satisfies the following conditions when compared to the mean state:

-• Stronger vertical shear close to the surface and weaker subsurface between 200 and 800 m.

-- Higher transport toward the GoM in the upper layer of the YC compensated by transport toward the Caribbean in the lower layers. - Higher number of mesoscale eddies entering in the GoM (both polarity) in the main core of the LC, but with a lower number of cyclones in the vicinity of the Mexican coast.
+- Maximum velocity shifted westward, directed toward the north-west and of higher magnitude, leading to higher horizontal shear and vorticity on both sides of the jet. - Stronger vertical shear close to the surface and weaker subsurface between 200 and 800 m. - Higher transport toward the GoM in the upper layer of the YC compensated by transport toward the Caribbean in the lower layers. - Higher number of mesoscale eddies entering in the GoM (both polarity) in the main core of the LC, but with a lower number of cyclones in the vicinity of the Mexican coast.
 A larger number of anticyclonic eddies is also found to enter the GoM when the LC area increases.

-This article is organized as follows.
+This paper is organized as follows.
 In section 2, the configurations of the two numerical simulations are described in detail and the altimeter product used for validation is introduced.
 Two new objective methods to identify the LC and LCE ejections are also presented at the end of this section.
-In section 3 they are then applied to the three datasets used in this study to describe the difference in the shape of the LC.
-The flow properties through the YC are then analyzed in section 4 to unveil the impact of its variability on the LC evolution in the GoM.
+The results section is divided in two parts.
+In subsection 3.1, the new objective methods are applied to the numerical simulations and the altimeter dataset to describe the difference in the shape of the LC.
+The flow properties through the YC are then analyzed in subsection 3.2 to unveil the impact of its variability on the LC evolution in the GoM.
 Finally, the results are discussed and summarized in the last section.

-2. Methodology and data
+2 Methodology and data

-2.1.
-Numerical experiments
+2.1 Numerical experiments